lagmunicamp/polycid/README.md

 ![workflow](https://user-images.githubusercontent.com/84511468/123974273-e24bc080-d992-11eb-9b59-08a9f9ea3770.jpg)
 ## Citation

-polyCID is provided under a free-of-charge, open-source license (A-GPL3).
+polyCID is provided under a free-of-charge.
 All we require is that you cite/attribute the following in any work that benefits from this code or application.

 Martins and Moraes et al. (2021)
 [An Automated SNP-Based Approach for Contaminant Identification in Biparental Polyploid Populations of Tropical Forage Grasses](https://www.biorxiv.org/content/10.1101/2021.07.01.450796v1.full).